-Using Finite Element Analysis (FEA) to Identify Delamination in Composites
+Using Finite Element Analysis (FEA) to Identify Delamination of Composites Materials

 Delamination is an important factor to consider when testing composites, particularly when comparing this to metallic materials.